 “It makes a situation where the person that you’re dealing with, what they’re saying and doing, that’s recorded, what you’re doing and saying, is recorded,” said Begovich.
 “So there is some accountability.
 Plus sides: there is transparency and I think it’s very useful evidence inside the courtroom.”

-The University of San Diego offers a Master of Science in Law Enforcement and Public Safety Leadership that is offered completely online.
-This multifaceted law enforcement degree examines leadership, management, organizational theory, critical issues, community assessment, budget and finance, public safety law, conflict resolution and additional criminal justice topics in a format that allows for collaboration with other law enforcement professionals from agencies around the country.
-If you are ready to take the next step in your public safety career, contact us to speak with a University of San Diego admissions advisor today.
+Learn more about University of San Diego’s online Master of Science in Law Enforcement and Public Safety Leadership degree, which examines leadership, management, organizational theory, community assessment, budget and finance, public safety law, conflict resolution and additional criminal justice topics in a format that allows for collaboration with other law enforcement professionals from agencies around the country.